Listen to this story

 Guevara’s political consciousness came from his mother, Celia de la Serna.
 In the late 1930s — already married and with four children — de la Serna joined various anti-fascist groups and began to engage in left-wing activism.
 When war broke out in Europe, she helped resettle Spanish Republican refugees in Argentina.
 Then, when Hitler marched west in summer 1940, she turned her sights to France.

-De la Serna must have listened to, or at least been aware of, de Gaulle’s June 18, 1940, speech on the BBC, in which he condemned the French armistice signed with the Nazis and called on the army to keep fighting.
+De la Serna must have listened to, or at least been aware of, de Gaulle’s speech on the BBC on June 18, 1940, in which he condemned the French armistice signed with the Nazis and called on the army to keep fighting.
 Around the world, French expatriates and Francophiles tuned in to this broadcast.
 The most active of them began to form external resistance committees.
-The constellation of these networks made up Free France, a state in exile that claimed to be the true incarnation of the fallen Republic, with de Gaulle at its helm.
+The constellation of these networks made up Free France, a state in exile that claimed to be the true incarnation of the fallen French Republic, with de Gaulle at its helm.

 In Cordoba, near Alta Gracia, de la Serna co-founded the local Free French chapter.
 Roughly 300 committee members met weekly to recap the latest news from the front and gather funds for the liberation of Paris by selling hand-bound French recipe books.
 They were not alone.
 Of the 400 Free French committees founded around the world, 300 of them were in Latin America, and more than 40 in Argentina.
 Committees sprouted up in Mendoza, Posadas and as far away as Tucuman, near the Bolivian border.